gregorlarson/deliverf/README.md

 Logging
 =======
-Currently diagnostic output uses syslog only.
-TODO: allow stderr instead.
+Diagnostic output goes to stderr and optionally to syslog mail.info with `-s` or `--syslog`

 Issues
 ======